KitKat1930/Learning-HTML/README.md

 You can use radio buttons for questions where you want only one answer out of multiple options.
 You can create options by adding text after the radio button.
 - input type="radio"

+Label elements are used to help associate the text for an input element with the input element itself (especially for assistive technologies like screen readers).
+- It's a good idea to nest your radio button within a label element.